Filippo Colarossi: Colarossi Academy

 The usual explanation for the difference was that the attendance of women could not be relied upon.
 Women often remained for a month or two, but men tended to stay for years, many having the intention of seeking entry to the École des Beaux-Arts.
 Most women were not studying professionally, so their luxury was set at a higher price.

 It must be remembered that only in 1897, after a long and heated campaign by activists, were women finally allowed to sit the entrance exam to the École Nationale Supérieure des Beaux-Arts de Paris and perhaps be one of the few to study there for free, albeit with some restrictions.
 In 1900, female students were admitted on a more-or-less equal footing with male students, though they were not allowed to enter the competition for the prestigious Prix de Rome until 1903.

 Notable students of the academy included Paul Gauguin (1848–1903), Claude-Émile Schuffenecker (1851–1934), Helene Schjerfbeck (1862–1946), Camille Claudel (1864–1943), Alphonse Mucha (1860–1939), Paula Modersohn-Becker (1876–1907) and others.

-Colarossi's considerable experience and status as a leading model allowed him to recruit the best of models, many from his native Abruzzo region of Italy.
+Colarossi's considerable experience and status as a leading model allowed him to recruit the best of models, many from his native Lazio region of Italy.
 Penelope Little states that Colarossi actively enticed his impoverished countrymen to Paris where they could provide a constant and plentiful supply of affordable models.
 In 1880, a list of models in Paris recorded that of 671 models, 230 were Italian, the rest being of various nationalities.

 Italian models were not just admired for their looks, but also their tractability, ability to hold the pose for long periods and dedication.
 Their willingness to accept lower fees was also exploited.
 Colarossi's compatriots became very popular models for thirty or so years before their fortunes slowly began to wane due to the move from classicism to realism in art.

 Every Monday for many years there was a picturesque queue or throng of such models outside No. 10 known as Le Marché aux Modèles that extended from the academy's courtyard, through the passageway and well out into the street.
 Men, women and children sporting a variety of attire from mundane city rags to traditional costumes waited and hoped to find employment for the week knowing that they could receive more pay than in other schools.

 In 1891, a newspaper correspondent, reported that models would sit, with changes and breaks, from 8 a.m. to 10 p.m., seven days a week.
 The only official holiday was on 14 July, when France celebrates its National Day.